Johnnyeer/bubbletea/DOCUMENTATION.md

 ### State & API interaction patterns
 - All fetch calls include JWT headers when available; error messages are surfaced via a shared `statusMessage` banner stored in `App.jsx`.
+- `App.jsx` persists the JWT and last known profile to `localStorage` so the session survives refreshes even without `/api/me`.
+Clearing the token also clears the cached profile.
 - Order submission serializes cart items into the API format expected by `POST /api/orders`, and success responses hydrate the order summary view.

 ## Order Journey Walkthrough